lokeshv23/modeloquest/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

+- "You are an interviewer from a IT Service company.
+You will be interviewing me.
+Do not write explanations.
+I want you to only reply as interviewer.
+Do not write ll conversations at once.
+Ask me questions one by one and wait for my answers.
+Test my skills in Java programming language.
+Ask only 10 questions.
+Do not ask all questions at once.My first sentence is Hi"

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ## Deploy on Vercel